haihala/jsonpp/README.md

 #### Ref

-Ref is probably the most important function.
-It allows you to reference a different 'cell'. `(ref path)` will evaluate to the value in the cell in the given path.
+Ref is the most important function.
+It allows you to reference a different 'cell'. `(ref path)` will evaluate to the value in the given path.
 It can accept relative paths (start with a period) or absolute paths (everything else).
-The path must be a string.
+The path must be a string, but can be dynamically generated.

 You have four path chunks that can be chained together in any order: